-The consolidated financial statements are presented in Canadian dollars, which is the parent Company's presentation and functional currency.
+The consolidated financial statements are presented in Canadian dollars, which is the parent Company's presentation and functional currency and the functional currencies of its wholly-owned subsidiaries.

-Items included in the financial statements of each of the Company's subsidiaries are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
 Transactions in foreign currencies are translated to Canadian dollars at exchange rates at the dates of the transactions.
-Monetary assets and liabilities denominated in foreign currencies are translated to Canadian dollars at exchange rates that are measured at fair value are translated to the functional currency at the exchange rate at the date that the fair value was determined.
+Monetary assets and liabilities denominated in foreign currencies are translated to Canadian dollars at the period end exchange rate.
+Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are translated to the functional currency at the exchange rate at the date that the fair value was determined.
 Foreign currency differences arising on translation are recognized in the consolidated statement of loss and comprehensive loss.

-Assets and liabilities of entities with functional currencies other than the Canadian dollar are translated at the year-end closing rate of exchange, and the results of their operations are translated at average rates of exchange for the period unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case the results of their operations are translated at the rate prevailing on the dates of the transactions.
+Assets and liabilities are translated at the year-end closing rate of exchange, and the results of their operations are translated at average rates of exchange for the period unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case the results of their operations are translated at the rate prevailing on the dates of the transactions.
 The resulting translation adjustments are recognized as a separate component of equity.
+However, the foreign operations have been minimal over the past years.